Seo Hee Ham: Early life

-Ham was born on March 8, 1987 in South Korea.
-She started training in kickboxing in 2004.
+Ham was born on March 8, 1987 in Gangwon Province, South Korea.
+She started training in kickboxing in 2004, when she was in her second year of high school.
+She was introduced to the Japanese MMA scene by UFC fighter Kim Dong-hyun.

 With few female fighters to train with in South Korea, Ham regularly trains with male fighters, such as fellow gym member Dong Hyun Kim.
 She is nicknamed "Hamderlei Silva" because of the similarities between her fighting style and Wanderlei Silva's style.
 In Japan, she is occasionally nicknamed "Arale-chan", in reference to her looks outside of the ring bearing resemblance to the character Arale Norimaki from the manga series Dr. Slump.
 Currently, Ham uses "Hamzzang" as her official nickname.

 Mixed martial arts career

 Japan

 Ham debuted against Japanese MMA veteran Hisae Watanabe on February 16, 2007 at Deep 28 Impact, upsetting the favorite Watanabe by winning via unanimous decision.
 Ham was defeated by Miku Matsumoto via triangle choke submission on May 13, 2007 at clubDeep Toyama: Barbarian Festival 6.

 Ham rebounded back from her first loss with a unanimous decision victory over Ayumi Saito on September 6, 2007 at Smackgirl 2007: Queens' Hottest Summer.
 On December 26, 2007 at Smackgirl 7th anniversary: Starting Over, Ham challenged Smackgirl Lightweight Champion Yuka Tsuji for her title, losing by unanimous decision in a match that Tsuji completely dominated.
 On February 14, 2008, Ham participated in the Smackgirl World ReMix Tournament 2008 Opening Round, where she defeated Saori Ishioka by unanimous decision.
 In the tournament semi-finals on April 25, 2008, Abe Ani Combat Club star Megumi Fujii handed Ham her third professional defeat by submitting her with an armbar in the Smackgirl World ReMix Tournament 2008 Second Round.